-How should Tennessee employers prepare their workplaces for possible pandemics of avian influenza, Severe Acute Respiratory Syndrome (SARS) or illness spread by bioterrorism?
-Is the risk of a pandemic illness significant enough to merit the devotion of time and resources necessary to secure the continuity of business operations?1 What is the employer's role in promoting quarantine effectiveness, social distancing or preventative hygiene?
+prepare their workplaces for possible pandemics of avian influenza, Severe Acute Respiratory Syndrome (SARS), or illness spread by bioterrorism?
+Is the risk of a pandemic illness significant enough to merit the devotion of time and resources necessary to secure the continuity of business operations?1 What is the employer's role in promoting quarantine effectiveness, social distancing, or preventative hygiene?

-Or, is the near-hysteria over the possibility of a pandemic caused by avian influenza or another similarly contagious illness merely the latest version of a doomsday forecast, similar to the prediction that Y2K would shut down global business operations?
+Or, is the near hysteria over the possibility of a pandemic caused by avian influenza or another similarly contagious illness merely the latest version of a dooms-day forecast, similar to the prediction that Y2K would shut down global business operations?
 That prediction spawned an entire industry devoted to business preparations for the millennium, and almost every company of significant size devoted considerable amounts of management and IT time and capital to achieving readiness for Y2K.

-Of course, many attorneys, accountants, consultants and vendors profited handsomely from these efforts, but it should be noted that business productivity gains in the early years of this century may be due, in no small part, to the updating and planning that occurred in advance of Y2K.
+Of course, many attorneys, accountants, consultants, and vendors profited handsomely from these efforts, but it should be noted that business productivity gains in the early years of this century may be due, in no small part, to the updating and planning that occurred in advance of Y2K.
 Accordingly, it is possible that the current alarmist news coverage focused on the possibility of a pandemic may encourage similarly creative business and legal planning that will not only help to minimize the effects of any such pandemic, but also foster the type of productivity gains that resulted from the attention devoted to the threat of Y2K.

-This article will first examine the nature and threat of the pandemic occurrence of a disease such as avian influenza and its possible effects on Tennessee business operations.
-It will then discuss pertinent federal and Tennessee state regulations and guidelines including the "State of Tennessee Department of Health Pandemic Influenza Response Plan."
+This article will first examine the nature and threat of the pandemic occurrence of a disease such as avian influenza and its possible effects on North Carolina business operations.
+Notably, the commercial poultry industry in North Carolina alone generated more than 2.86 billion dollars in 2006.2 It will then discuss pertinent federal and North Carolina state regulations and guidelines including the "North Carolina State & Local Planning & Response Activities."
 Finally, the remainder of the article will highlight some of the major legal and logistical issues on which counsel should advise business clients in an effort to ensure that they are properly prepared for a possible pandemic.